xonixx/xonixx.github.io/awk_tech_notes.md

 AWK ad-hoc syntax, optimized for succinct code, has some [inherent ambiguities](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html#:~:text=There%20is%20a%20lexical%20ambiguity%20between%20the%20token) in its grammar.

 The problem resides in lexing ambiguity of tokens ERE (extended regular expression, `/regex/`) vs DIV (`/`).
-Naturally, lexer prefers the longer term.
+Naturally, lexer prefers the longest matching term.
 This causes a problem for parsing a code like

 ```awk
 a(1 / 2, 3 / 4)